OwlCaribou/swurApp/README.md

 ```

 ### Option 2: Docker Compose
-- Download or copy the `docker-compose.yml` file from the repository and fill in the required variables.
+- Download or copy the [docker-compose.yml](https://github.com/OwlCaribou/swurApp/blob/main/docker-compose.yml) file from the repository and fill in the required variables.

 ### Option 3: Python and cron
-- Clone this repo: `git clone https://github.com/OwlCaribou/swurApp`
+- Clone this repo ( `git clone https://github.com/OwlCaribou/swurApp` )
 - Run swurApp every hour/day/etc. For example, to run in crontab every hour at the top of the hour:
     - `0 * * * * /usr/bin/env python3 /path/to/swurApp/swur.py --api-key YOUR_API_KEY --base-url http://sonarr.example.com`
 - (Recommended) Run `git pull` from the directory you downloaded it to get updates